fivemoreminix/rsc/README.md

 # License
 RSC is MIT licensed.
 Feel free to make a suggestion for a different license.
 Just file an issue.

+# Use
+I have not yet written any documentation, but the library is so simple that it really doesn't need any yet.
+Check out `src/main.rs` for an example usage.